-Dr. Rice-Spearman was appointed dean of the School of Health Profession, to which she was named in January 2016.
-The school is the largest health professions school in Texas and one of the largest in the nation in relation to the breadth of programs and the number of enrolled students and graduates.
+In 2016, Dr. Rice-Spearman was appointed dean of the School of Health Professions and held the position concurrently when she was named the university’s Associate Provost in 2018.
+The school is the largest health professions school in Texas and one of the largest in the nation considering the breadth of programs, enrollment, and the number of graduates.

 During Dr. Rice-Spearman’s tenure as dean, the School of Health Professions added five “first-in-the-nation” accredited academic programs.
 The school also received numerous national awards recognizing the success of its 20 programs, including the inaugural Association of Allied Health Professions Excellence in Interprofessional Education Award in 2018.

 Before serving as dean, Dr. Rice-Spearman held positions within the school, including associate dean for Learning Outcomes and Assessments and chair of the Department of Laboratory Sciences and Primary Care.